OceanParcels/Parcels/docs/contributing.rst

 .. note::

     The first component of this documentation is geared to those new to open source.
 Already familiar with GitHub and open source?
-Skip ahead to `"Editing parcels code" <https://www.notion.so/Parcels-Contributing-md-c8bc5a057b7f47e885f3eee82ea6fdf6?pvs=21>`_.
+Skip ahead to `"Editing Parcels code" <https://www.notion.so/Parcels-Contributing-md-c8bc5a057b7f47e885f3eee82ea6fdf6?pvs=21>`_.
 See the panel on the right hand side for the table of contents.

 What is open source?
 --------------------